7 Steps Involved in Effective Delegation [Explained]

 2. Delegate the Task

 Once you have analyzed your objectives and requirements, it is time to delegate the task to your team members.
-Determine the best individual for the job based on their skills and interests.
+Based on their skills and interests, determine the best individual for the job.

 Choose someone whose skills align with the task and who is highly interested in it.
 In addition, check their availability, as employees with enough time will likely meet the deadlines.